alephium/www/src/content/blog/2023-10-16_iOS---Android---Mobile-Wallet-Beta-Testing--Feedback-Wanted--cdf162a49a79/index.md

 description: 'Alephium is very happy to announce that the mobile wallet for iOS and Android are ready for beta testing, and calls for user feedback!'
 ---

-Alephium is very happy to announce that the mobile wallet for iOS and Android are ready for beta testing, and calls for user feedback!

----

 ### **iOS + Android — Mobile Wallet Beta Testing, Feedback Wanted!**

 <figure id="5e37" class="graf graf--figure graf-after--h3">